Students with Children

 - Step 1 - Complete the dependants of scholarship holders application form.

-- Step 2 - Bring the completed form along with your passport and e-visa letter (if you do not have a visa label in your passport), your children’s passports, evidence of your scholarship, and a copy of your current Confirmation of Enrolment (CoE) to International Student Support.
+- Step 2 - Send the completed form along with your passport and e-visa letter (if you do not have a visa label in your passport), your children’s passports, evidence of your scholarship, and a copy of your current Confirmation of Enrolment (CoE) to International Student Support.
 If you do not have a copy of your current CoE, we can provide you with a copy.

 - Step 3 - International Student Support will complete a Tertiary Scholarship Verification Form as proof of your eligibility for dependant fee waivers.

 - Step 4 - International Student Support will scan all of the required documents and send them via email to the Department for Education.

 - Step 5 - The Department for Education will contact you directly with their decision, generally via email.